Defining your Target Audience

 Where are your target market seeking you out?
 Do they prefer to visit retail stores and speak to an expert and see and touch the product?
 Do they search for you online?
 Are they influenced by what their friends are saying on social media?
 Do they ask friends and family for recommendations or do they read online blogs/reviews to form a decision.
 By answering these questions you’ll start to form a picture of your customer journey.

-4. What: What information, advice, solution are they looking for?
+4. The What: What information, advice or solution are they looking for?

-When you think about what it is exactly that your target audience is looking for, try to think specifically about the questions they may ask you.
+When you think about what your target audience is looking for, try to think specifically about the questions they may ask you.
 What facts and information will you need?
-What proof do you need to provide that you are the best and most qualified solution and how will you build trust in order to make them choose you over your customers?
+What proof do you need to provide that shows you are the best and most qualified solution?
+And how will you build trust in order to make them choose you over competitors?

-5. Market research of customer base to confirm and review your current customer base
+5. Market research: This will confirm and review your current customer base

 Okay, you’re nearly there.
 There’s just one final step.
 This involves asking questions such as: